Luismiguel2530/odin-recipes/README.md

 # working-on-recipe styling with CSS

 I have added style to every file on the Odin-recipes project as instructed.
 I have used the knowledge acquired on this course plus outside references and documentations.

+# Correcting font size and adding missing containors

+I increased the font size and added missing dishes-containor1 and dishes containor2 to Alfredo and romantic files.